 By now, a lot of the structural elements of Gulliver’s Travels have become stock-standard, but at the time they were downright revolutionary.
 There’s a clear downward spiral, as the causes of Gulliver’s “travels” become more and more malignant: shipwrecked, abandoned, boarded by pirates, mutinied by his own crew.
 As that plays out, Gulliver himself devolves from a cheery optimist to a pompous misanthrope.
 And each section of the novel forms the equal but opposite of the previous part: the Lilliputians are tiny, but then Gulliver finds himself in a society where he’s the tiny one, and so on and so forth.

 I can’t say I liked Gulliver’s Travels, mostly because I got increasingly pissed off at the fact that Gulliver seems to completely forget all about his wife and family.
-Mrs Gulliver is the most sympathetic character in the whole story, no shit.
 Even though he comes home in the end, he’s spent too much time on Planet Of The Horses and he decides that she’s an “odious Yahoo”, and refuses to have anything to do with her.
 Sometimes, if he feels particularly benevolent, he’ll “permit” her to sit with him at dinner, as long as she stays at the opposite end of the table and he can stuff his nose with “rue, lavender, or tobacco leaves” to mask her human stench.
 Oh, and he commands her to answer any questions with the “utmost brevity”, so he doesn’t have to put up with her yammering on.
 What a guy!